 There is no need to tell you a bent blade is dangerous and should never be repaired.
 A new blade, bolt, and washer is the way to go.

-Examine – Check your blades for damage, misalignment, bent or broken tips.
+Examine – Check your blades for damage, misalignment, or bent or broken tips.
 Your blade is the business end of the mower and needs to be in top condition.
 Defective blades can cause vibration, uneven cutting, and poor grass collection.
 A mowing blade may look OK, but they do wear.

 Timed Blades – Some deck setups will have an overlapping cut, although more common on lawn tractors than walk-behind mowers.

-Toro Timemaster walks behind the mower has a timed blade set up.
-To achieve this the blades must be fixed at a set angle in relation to each other.
+Toro Timemaster walks behind the mower and has a timed blade set up.
+To achieve this, the blades must be fixed at a set angle in relation to each other.
 This is done by using a toothed timed belt.

 If one of the blades hits an object, the blades go out of time, or the belt can break.
 When the blades are out of time, bagging quality suffers, and a clogging chute is a symptom.
 In addition, badly timed blades usually damage each other.
 I wrote this detailed guide, including pictures, to help you replace your “Timed deck belt”.